eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

 We can use a YAML file to specify Controllers and Agents to deploy in lieu of the separate commands detailed above.

 Run `iofogctl deploy --help` to view an example of a valid YAML file.
-When the YAML file is ready, run the deploy command and specify your yaml filename.
+When the YAML file is ready, run the deploy command and specify our YAML filename.

 ```bash
 iofogctl deploy -f platform.yaml